Merrill College: Traditions

 The Merrill moat, created by a retaining wall adjacent to the large college dormitories, features murals by Merrill students.
 Every spring, Merrill students decide which murals should remain and which should be painted over with new artwork.
 After the new murals are chosen, students gather on a weekend to help paint the new murals at an event called Merrill Moat Day.
-Along with painting over the old murals and starting the new ones, the even includes activities put on by the RA's (Residential Assistants) and a barbecue for Merrill Students.
+Along with painting over the old murals and starting the new ones, the event includes activities put on by the RA's (Residential Assistants) and a barbecue for Merrill Students.
 In the past, activities like henna tattoos, tie dyeing t-shirts, and other arts and crafts have been featured.
 Merrill also hosts a campus-wide dance in the moat at the beginning of each academic year, called Moat Jam.
 It usually takes place on the Sunday evening of Welcome Week.